-Join Richard Harrington for an in-depth discussion in this video Batch renaming files, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Batch renaming files, part of Photoshop: Automation.

 If you followed my advice in the previous…section, you might start renaming files when you import.…But perhaps you all ready have files on a…hard drive or you were given files by a client.…The good news is is that Bridge has…some very useful options for batch renaming files.…In fact, I don't just use this on my stills, I'll often…batch rename the video files that come out of my DSLR cameras.…Here I have a folder of several images.…And there are gaps…in naming and numbering.…If this was an image sequence or a time lapse movie, I'd…want those numbers to be consistent, which is another use of this tool.…